ellisonbg/py4science/book/getting_started.rst

 .. ipython::
    :verbatim:

-   In[1]: crox = fetch_csv('CROX', asrec=True)
+   In [1]: crox = fetch_csv('CROX', asrec=True)

-   In[2]: aapl = fetch_csv('AAPL', asrec=True)
+   In [2]: aapl = fetch_csv('AAPL', asrec=True)

 Exceptions
 ------------

-When Python encounters an error, it raises an Exception, which tells you what type of error occurred in what file, and gives you the line number of the file that triggered the error.
+When Python encounters an error, it raises an ``Exception``, which tells you what type of error occurred in what file, and gives you the line number of the file that triggered the error.
 It gives you the entire calling stack that ultimately led to the error.
 Because the stack proceeds from the top level function call down to the ultimate code that triggered the error, you have to learn to read exceptions *from the bottom up* to see where the error ultimately occurred.
 We'll create a simple python script that contains an error within a function call to see this in action.
 This is not a good example of how to code -- it is just a quick attempt to create a script that makes a couple of function calls and generates and error.
 Create a file :file:`test_error.py` with the contents.

 .. sourcecode:: python